SCS-ASSE-FS21-Tutors/tapas/ADR/0007-roster-recoverability.md

 ## Context

-If the roster is down, we still need to be able to access the information about task, executor assignment.
+Should the Roster or the TaskList ever fail, we need to be able to access the information about task, executor assignment.

 ## Decision

-We need to manage a persistent state for the roster in an independent database, to be able to recover it upon failure.
+We save data which needs to be recovered upon possible failure in a database.

 ## Consequences

-We need to manage the state of the roster.
+When starting the Roster or TaskList the database needs to be searched by those components for already existing data.